 Upon completion of this curriculum, graduates should be able to individually, or with a team, safely install, inspect, diagnose, repair, and maintain industrial process and support equipment.
 Students will also be encouraged to develop their skills as life-long learners.

-Courses requiring a grade of “C” or better: ACA, AHR, BPR, CMT, EGR, ELC, HYD, ISC, MEC, MNT, WBL and WLD
+Courses requiring a grade of “C” or better: ACA, AHR, BPR, CMT, EGR, ELC, HYD, ISC, MAC, MEC, MNT, WBL and WLD